Last Updated on August 22, 2023 by Jada Glover

 When you are breastfeeding and trying to lose weight, having a weight loss meal plan that will not hurt your milk supply is the best strategy.

-Remember, it’s important to prioritize your health and your baby’s health while trying to lose weight while breastfeeding.
+Remember, the most important thing is to prioritize your health and your baby’s health while trying to lose weight while breastfeeding.
 Do not follow a strict, low-calorie weight loss diet that can impact the quality and quantity of milk produced for your baby.

-Instead, be patient with yourself and focus on making sustainable lifestyle changes like eating real, whole foods most of the time, so that you can maintain diet changes long-term.
+Instead, be patient with yourself and focus on making sustainable lifestyle changes like eating healthy foods most of the time, so that you can maintain diet changes long-term.
 Keep in mind that other factors can affect your weight loss results as well.